Bespoke bridal jewellery in New Zealand: the Miozuki guide

 You're paying for the time it takes to make one thing beautifully.
 You're not splitting the cost of design across a thousand pieces.
 You're paying for metal that doesn't come back as scrap.
 You're paying because the stone is chosen for you, not bought in bulk.
 And you're paying for a maker who stands behind the work because your name is on it.

 Timeline takes patience.
 Most bespoke commissions at Miozuki take several weeks from the moment you approve the design.
 If your wedding is in three months and you want bespoke, the conversation changes.
-Rush commissions might be possible, but they're rare, and they cost more because they require reshaping the studio schedule.
+Rush commissions might be possible, but they're rare and would need to be discussed directly.

 Bespoke versus ready-made: honest comparison